ClementViricel/DockDre/README.md

 Example Command line:

-python sequence-design.py --pdb 1PPF.pdb --seq 1PPF.seq
+python sequence-design.py --pdb 1PPF.pdb --seq 1PPF.test.seq

-python Jay-Z --pdb 1PPF.pdb --seq 1PPF.seq
+python Jay-Z --pdb 1PPF.pdb --seq 1PPF.test.seq

+It will take 5 hours to run this two lines.
+(The first command is quick and the second is long)

+ENJOY !